Lord Mayor’s Green Heart Photography Competition

 - open (5 years and over).

 Entries opened on Saturday 31 August and closed on Sunday 22 September 2019.
-Public voted for their favourite photo between 9 and 23 October 2019.
+The public voted for their favourite photo between 9 and 23 October 2019.

 The winners of the 2019 Lord Mayor’s Green Heart Photography Competition were: